Subjects Directly Assigned to the Department (Primary Members)

 Prof. Dr. Magdalena Michalak

-Chair for Teaching German as a Second Language (Prof. Dr. Michalak)
+Chair of German as a Second Language Education Research

 Office:

-Chair for Teaching German as a Second Language (Prof. Dr. Michalak)
+Chair of German as a Second Language Education Research

 The Chair of Foreign Language Education Research is responsible for teaching in all teacher education programs in the areas of English language didactics as well as the didactics of English-speaking culture and literature.
 The chair is involved in the Master’s programs in English Studies and Linguistics and oversees didactic courses in French, Spanish, and Italian.